ProfessionalsJeh Charles Johnson

 Secretary Johnson has received numerous awards and acknowledgments, including three Department of Defense medals for distinguished public service and nine honorary degrees.
 On three occasions, Secretary Johnson has been a guest lecturer or debater at the distinguished Oxford Union in England, and in 2015 delivered the annual Green Foundation Lecture at Westminster College in Missouri.
 His November 2012 address at the Oxford Union, “How Will the War Against al Qaeda End?,” received international attention and acclaim.
 Secretary Johnson received a J.D. from Columbia Law School and a B.A. from Morehouse College.

 BOARDS AND OTHER PROFESSIONAL AFFILIATIONS

-In addition to service on the boards of PG&E Corporation and Lockheed Martin, Secretary Johnson is presently a Senior Fellow at the Harvard Kennedy School and on the board of directors of the Center for a New American Security and the Drum Major Institute, an organization devoted to preserving and promoting the legacy of Dr. Martin Luther King, Jr. He is currently a member of the Council on Foreign Relations.
+In addition to service on the board of Lockheed Martin, Secretary Johnson is presently a Senior Fellow at the Harvard Kennedy School and on the board of directors of the Center for a New American Security and the Drum Major Institute, an organization devoted to preserving and promoting the legacy of Dr. Martin Luther King, Jr. He is currently a member of the Council on Foreign Relations.

 In the past, Johnson has served as a trustee, director and governor of Adelphi University, the New York Hall of Science, the Legal Aid Society, the Film Society of Lincoln Center, the New York Community Trust, the City Bar Fund, the Roosevelt Institute, the National Institute of Military Justice, the Federal Bar Council, the Fund for Modern Courts, Vera Institute of Justice and the Lawyers’ Committee for Civil Rights Under Law.